Frequently Asked Questions for Spas

 - The 12 oz.
 Pure Enzymes for Spas is our easiest enzyme treatment to use, adding one full bottle once a month.

 - The 2 oz.
 Spa Enzyme Concentrate is more cost efficient, but can become burdensome when trying to remember which week to add it.
 If you choose to use the 2 oz.
-Spa Enzyme Concentrate, we recommend using the Pure Enzymes for Spas for the first month to make starting up your spa easier.
+Spa Enzyme Concentrate, we recommend using the Pure Enzymes for Spas for the first month to make starting up with enzymes easier.
 However, you do not need to start with the 12 oz. bottle again after draining and refilling your spa.
+You can simply restart with the 2 oz.
+Enzyme Concentrate.

 Q – What about filtration?